luxonis/depthai-experiments/two-stage-inference/README.md

 ### Deprecated

-This was an example of depthai gen1, which is has been deprected since 2021.
+This was an example using the gen1 `depthai` library, which has been deprected since 2021.
 ### Alternatives

 See these demos that implement two-stage (or more) inference: